-- (i) all contributions or donation from the charity account shall only be made to the approved charitable organizations registered under Pakistani law as charitable organization (trusts, Hospitals etc).
-The Income tax exemption certificate issued by the Government of Pakistan to that effect shall be considered as an approval for the purposes.
-Any exception shall be submitted for approval to the Shariah advisor of the association; - (ii) the purpose of the donation shall be identified; and - (iii) the amount available in charity account shall ideally be distributed within three months of its transfer.
-A summary of operations of the charity account shall be published in the annual accounts of the modaraba. - (VII) Investment of surplus funds of modaraba: The surplus funds of the modaraba shall only be placed in the accounts to be opened in the Islamic banks or Islamic branches of conventional banks or Islamic mutual funds or products offered by a modaraba or any other Shariah compliant investment schemes.
+- b. the part of dividend income that pertains to non-Shariahcompliant business activities of the investee company; and - c. c. any other income received by a modaraba from any transaction that was not carried out in accordance with the principles of Shariah. - (vii) All non-Shariah-compliant income received by a modaraba shall be deemed a liability of the modaraba and shall be transferred by the modaraba company to a separate account, namely a charity account; - (viii) The amount credited in the charity account shall be used in the manner and subject to the conditions stated hereunder: - a.
+All contributions or donations from the charity account shall only be made to the approved charitable organizations registered under Pakistani law as charitable organizations (trusts, hospitals, etc.).
+The income tax exemption certificate issued by the Government of Pakistan to that effect shall be considered an approval for those purposes.
+Any exception shall be submitted for approval to the Shariah advisor; - b.
+The purpose of the donation shall be identified; and - c.
+The amount available in the charity account shall ideally be distributed within three months of its transfer.
+A summary of the operations of the charity account shall be published in the annual accounts of the modaraba. - (ix) The surplus funds of the modaraba shall only be placed in the accounts to be opened in the Islamic banks, Islamic branches of conventional banks, Islamic mutual funds, or products offered by the modaraba or any other Shariah-compliant investment schemes].

 13.5.
-Shariah advisor
+15[Shariah supervision